 The financial costs of the absenteeism and presenteeism to the employer, in addition to the billions in medical costs, cannot be ignored either.

 If you’re a leader at a large company, you’ll likely find many employees who’ve been touched by premature births.
 And if you truly consider your workforce to be family, you can prove it during these stressful life events.
 ProgenyHealth’s comprehensive, physician-developed program can help reduce these very expensive NICU claims costs while facilitating a productive return to work for impacted employees at the appropriate point.

 Our utilization management programs, aided by our proprietary platform and highly skilled, experienced NICU clinicians, help ensure delivery of the right care, at the right time, in the right place, without excess cost to the payer or adverse outcomes for the infants.
 Our case management staff connect with families early in the NICU stay, and remain in touch throughout the first crucial months of life.
 Our team provides education, emotional support, and resources to the mom, caregivers, and family in order to reduce their stress and empower them to meet their infant’s needs post-discharge.

-Our experience serving this vulnerable population for nearly 20 years has demonstrated that NICU infants need highly specialized clinical care coordination and the broader support of an extended “family”.
+Our experience serving this vulnerable population for 20 years has demonstrated that NICU infants need highly specialized clinical care coordination and the broader support of an extended “family”.
 By partnering with ProgenyHealth, health plans, as well as employers and their TPAs, have a real opportunity to make that happen, and help these vulnerable newborns achieve healthy outcomes.